Shashank231190/HGSDeploy/Step 1 - HGS Server Deployment/HGS_Server_Deployment.md

 Note : Replace ‘HGSLab.local’ with a FQDN of your choice.

 After machine reboot, log in with the domain account with the same password which you have used for the local account.
-# Installing HGS Server will pramote the HGS Server as Domain controller with the domain name provided with HgsDomainName switch.
+# Installing HGS Server will promote the HGS Server as Domain controller with the domain name provided with HgsDomainName switch.

-We can install HGS on second node by following below commands.
+# We can install HGS on second node by following below commands.

 $SafeModeAdministratorPassword= ConvertTo-SecureString -AsPlainText '<password>' -Force Note : Replace <Password> with HGS machine password.